dlanier/notebooks_KnowEnG/docs/Signature_Analysis.md

   <img  src="../data/images/SigA_View_Output.png" height=220>
 </p>

+### If you have an invalid file name or some other bad parameters set:

 ### Use _Kernel_ menu _Restart and Clear Output_ to clear error messages (and all dispalyed output).
 <p align="center">